Hierarchical Language Models for Semantic Navigation and Manipulation in an Aerial-Ground Robotic System: Methods

+where the cost function $J_{\text{local}}$ jointly balances target deviation, central alignment, obstacle avoidance, and window restriction.
+Its detailed formulation is provided in Appendix~\ref{app:localdirection}.

-After the robot adjusts its orientation to \(\theta^*\), it moves forward or backward based on the relative position of the target in its local coordinate frame, calculated using semantic annotations with the spatial scaling factor $s_{\text{cell}}$ in Equation (\ref{eq:prop}).
-The iterative process terminates once both positional (distance to target below a predefined threshold) and orientation alignment (within a certain angular tolerance) criteria are met.
+Once the optimal direction $\theta^*$ is selected, the robot adjusts its orientation to it and moves forward or backward based on the relative distance to the target in its local coordinate frame, calculated from semantic annotations and scaled by $\kappa$ as defined in Equation~(\ref{eq:prop}).
+The iterative local planner terminates when both the positional (distance to target below a predefined threshold) and orientation alignment (within a certain angular tolerance) criteria are met.

-Through this mechanism, the ground robot adaptively navigates toward the target while remaining tightly coupled to the semantic path defined by the aerial robot.
+Through this mechanism, the ground robot adaptively navigates toward the target while remaining synchronized with the aerial robot, achieving cooperative semantic navigation.

-\subsubsection{Ground robot - Attach and detach}
+\subsubsection{Ground Robot - Attach and Detach}

-The ground robot is equipped with a servo-driven magnetic attachment device featuring a mechanical toggle switch.
-This device allows the robot to attach to or detach from objects located in front of it, enabling versatile interactions with its environment.
-By using function \texttt{go1\_attach\_start()} and \texttt{go1\_detach\_start()} to control the servo to actuate the switch, toggling between attachment and detachment.
+The ground robot is equipped with a servo-driven magnetic attachment device.
+This device allows the robot to attach to or detach from objects located in front of it, enabling interactions between blocks or other objects with magnetism.